SZNZ: Autumn

 SZNZ: Autumn is the ninth EP by American rock band Weezer, and the third of four EPs in their SZNZ (pronounced "seasons") project.
 It was released digitally on September 22, 2022, coinciding with the September equinox.
-Weezer played one of the songs from the EP, "What Happens After You?", on Jimmy Kimmel Live! the day before its release.
+Weezer played one of the songs from the album, "What Happens After You?", on Jimmy Kimmel Live! the day before its release.

 Background

 According to Rivers Cuomo, the record’s sound would reflect 'dance-rock' artists such as Franz Ferdinand and The Strokes.
 He also mentioned the EP would include synths.

 Cuomo described the project's overall emotion as anxiety.

 The album's thematic and aesthetic location was described as being set in "The Mount of Beatitudes", with its associated era being passion and the last supper, along with the Salem Witch Trials.

 Release

 Unlike the other SZNZ releases, Autumn did not have a lead single.
 Weezer officially released SZNZ: Autumn on September 22, 2022, the day of the autumnal equinox.

 A music video for "What Happens After You?" was released on November 29, 2022.